-- 1. With the computer turned on, press the eject button.
-When the tray slides out, manually pull it the rest of the way out and carefully remove the disk. - 2.
-Close the tray by gently pushing the tray closed. - Note: If the tray does not slide out when you press the eject button, insert the end of an opened paper clip into the emergency-eject hole located the front of the CD-ROM or DVD-ROM drive.
+- 1. Press the device bay release button to lower the device bay.
+See "Accessing the diskette drive and CD drive" on page 20. - 2.
+With the computer turned on, press the eject button.
+When the tray slides out, manually pull it the rest of the way out and carefully remove the disk. - 3.
+Close the tray by gently pushing the tray closed.

+Note: If the tray does not slide out when you press the eject button, insert the end of an opened paper clip into the emergency-eject hole located the front of the CD-ROM or DVD-ROM drive.